tiowu/ArXiv_Papers_Classification/README.md

 <b>Project Summary:</b> The arXiv is a preprint repository for research articles in several fields, including
 mathematics.
 When a preprint is submitted, the author must choose a category and subcategory—e.g. math.GT, where math is the category and GT (geometric topology) is the subcategory.
-The project is to design an algorithm using recent machine learning techniques, based on neural networks, to take as input a preprint and output a category and subcategory, thereby auto-classifying preprints.
+The project is to design a machine learning algorithm using modern embedding techniques, based on neural networks, to take as input a preprint and output a corresponding primary category, hence auto-classifying preprints.
 The arXiv recently released an API for auto-classification using older, well-established techniques.
-The goal of the project is to use this API as the benchmark and to see if more modern techniques can improve performance.
-In the process, we will explore several potential designs.
+One potential goal of the project is to use this API as the control and to see if more advanced techniques can improve performance.
+In the process, we will explore several attainable designs.
 </p>

 <b>Learning Objectives </b>: Students will learn the basic theory of neural networks, best practices in machine